-54% of them were unable to reproduce others' published results while 36% of them said 'No'.
-10% of them have never tried to reproduce others' published results.
+However, this trend changes when asked about a newcomer in their workplace to find the same experithem have never tried to reproduce others' published results.
 Even though we see through this survey and other previous surveys (Baker, 2016a) that there exist issues regarding reproducibility, 95% of the participants have never been contacted, and only 5% of them have been contacted concerning issues in reproducing their published results.
-53% of the respondents repeat their experiments, 12% sometimes, and 35% of them do not repeat their experiments to verify their results.
+53% of the respondents repeat their experiments, 12% sometimes, reproducing their published results.
+53% of the respondents repeat their experiments, and 35% of them do not repeat their experiments to verify their results.